dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3001.md

 those random access files.
 In short, we kept the data in a form that was most convenient to load into RAM where it could be manipulated.

 We hired a marketing manager for this startup—a nice and knowledgeable guy.
 But he immediately told me that we had to have a relational database in the system.
-It wasn’t an option and it wasn’t an engineering issue—it was a marketing issue.
+It wasn't an option and it wasn't an engineering issue—it was a marketing issue.

 This made no sense to me.
 Why in the world would I want to rearrange my linked lists and trees into a bunch of rows and tables accessed through SQL?
 Why would I introduce all the overhead and expense of a massive RDBMS when a simple random access file system was more than sufficient?
 So I fought him, tooth and nail.